ORAZI: Career

-From the end of the Fifties, ORAZI turned his research and work towards abstract art, in which his great sensibility for colour would find fascinating expression.
+From the end of the Fifties, ORAZI worked in abstract art.
 He showed his paintings at the Salon de Mai of 1960 and 1961, and above all in a solo exhibition held in Paris at the 'Galerie 7', in 1961.
-This exhibit was introduced to public by the French art critic and writer Michel Courtois, and was praised by the critics.
-French edition of the 'New York Herald Tribune', for example, wrote that he "shows succulently painted variations on single tones - gold, red, tender blue - [...]
+This exhibit was introduced to the public by the French art critic and writer Michel Courtois, and was praised by the critics.
+The French edition of the New York Herald Tribune wrote that he "shows succulently painted variations on single tones - gold, red, tender blue - [...]
 And yet these apostrophes to pure colour do have a life on their own and a craftsmanship that delights the eye.
 He is one of a group of painters who are trying to put European abstractart on its feet, so that it can stand without American aid, and he may succeed."

-Meanwhile, in the late Fifties another search dominated ORAZI's creativity.
-That phase (approximately 1958–1968) was characterised by his work on different kind of materials, especially natural materials and fibres, with which to create shapes in relief on the canvas surface.
-Shapes which were "raising" from the painting's canvas, underlined by the colours often very strong.
-ORAZI's work has been called Peinture en Relief (Painting in Relief).

-It was a period of great intellectual intensity.
-The Peinture en Relief reveals ORAZI's amazing imagination as well as his mastery of art techniques and his passion for both plasticity and colour.

-At the base of ORAZI's artistic exploration there were Nature, its elements, and its phenomena (flowers, sands, stones, rocks, volcanic lava, streams, sea shores, sea beds, eruptions, storms, petrified meteorites).
-Regarding this aspect, it is pertinent to mention a passage written for a French fine art journal by the art critic Jean-Jacques Lévèque on ORAZI's exhibition of 1966 at the Parisian art gallery 'Galerie du Passeur': "With ORAZI, who exhibits at the Gallery of the Passeur[...] it is a spectacle.
+ORAZI's art was based on nature, its elements, and its phenomena (flowers, sands, stones, rocks, volcanic lava, streams, sea shores, sea beds, eruptions, storms, petrified meteorites).
+The art critic Jean-Jacques Lévèque wrote on ORAZI's exhibition of 1966 at the Parisian art gallery 'Galerie du Passeur': "With ORAZI, who exhibits at the Gallery of the Passeur[...] it is a spectacle.
 A natural spectacle, of the life of soil, of the harsh and poignant thrusts that structure the natural world.
 Knotty, convulsive shapes suddenly take hold of space and in their irresistible momentum blossom beyond the limits imposed by the paintings' frame."